EggyOnCrack/Rhyme-Support/README.md

 ```

 <br> This bot allows you to create a backup for your server, if you intend to keep spamming this command, you will be permanently blacklisted as this affects everyone using this bot! <br>

+# License

+# This bot is under control by a controlled license...